 Poecile hudsonicus

+Comments: There is one record, of one seen 16 Dec 1972-21 Jan 1973 at Chet Ager NC, Lincoln, Lancaster Co (Bennett 1973).
 The details provided are that the bird was “observed at least twice a week” at the Nature Center feeders, including one instance by 16 Audubon Nature Club members, and its head color was “dark chestnut brown, with black above the bill”.
+This report was not accepted by NOURC as lacking “substantive evidence for approval for a first state record of Boreal Chickadee” (Brogie 2025).
+The “black above the bill” plumage character led some NOURC members to consider the possibility of a brown-capped Black-capped Chickadee (Brogie 2025).

-Lending credibility to this report were two eastern South Dakota records during the same fall; one in Deuel Co 2-3 Nov 1972 and another which was banded and photographed in Brookings Co 12-18 Nov 1972 (Tallman et al 2002).
+Intriguing, however, were two eastern South Dakota records during the same fall; one in Deuel Co 2-3 Nov 1972 and another which was banded and photographed in Brookings Co 12-18 Nov 1972 (Tallman et al 2002).
 Hussell (1996) and Goodwin and Rosche (1973) described an amazing irruption of both Black-capped and Boreal Chickadees in Ontario in fall 1972, the same year as the South Dakota and Nebraska records.
 Some 18-33% of the Ontario chickadees were Boreals, odd in that there had only been a single prior record at that location.
 During the same fall, Chipman (1973) described an invasion in eastern Michigan, and occurrence in eight Minnesota counties, as did Maley (1973) in Minnesota.
 Thus, although the massive Ontario irruption weakened westward, the presence of Boreal Chickadees in central Minnesota increases the likelihood that the two South Dakota records and the one from Nebraska were linked to the Ontario event.

 There are four reports known to us of aberrant Black-capped Chickadees that resemble Boreal Chickadees, including one in Nebraska.
 One in Medina Co, Ohio 17 Nov 2018 (Chiapponi, https://ebird.org/view/checklist/S50175661) was identified as a Black-capped with a “pigment mutation”.
 A juvenile in Brown Co, South Dakota molted into normal adult plumage (Tallman 1987).
-One at a Seneca Co, New York feeder during July 2004 was initially thought to be a Boreal Chickadee, but late re-identified as a brown-capped Black-capped Chickadee (McGowan, https://www.birds.cornell.edu/crows/brown-headed%20chickadee.htm).
+One at a Seneca Co, New York feeder during July 2004 was initially thought to be a Boreal Chickadee, but later re-identified as a brown-capped Black-capped Chickadee (McGowan, https://www.birds.cornell.edu/crows/brown-headed%20chickadee.htm).
 A brown-capped juvenile with normal brood mates was documented in a Papillion, Sarpy Co yard during Jun 2021 (Silcock and Swanson 2021).

 Abbreviations